 To be on the Dean’s List, a student must be enrolled full-time and earn a grade point average of 3.67 or higher without application for grade extensions.

 Any student whose cumulative grade point average (GPA) is 2.00 or above is in good standing academically.
 The college practices a policy of progressive evaluation, which permits most beginning students with academic deficiencies to stay in school for a limited number of semesters while they improve their academic skills.

 The student whose GPA falls between 1.75 and 2.00 in the first semester of enrollment is placed on Academic Warning.
-These students are restricted to fifteen hours per semester and are required to sign an academic contract and participate in an Academic Support Program.
+These students are restricted to fifteen hours per semester and must have an advisor approve their registration.

 After the second semester of enrollment, any student whose semester GPA is below 2.00 is placed on Semester Warning, even if his or her cumulative GPA is above 2.00.
-These students are restricted to fifteen hours per semester.
-They are also required to sign an academic contract and participate in an Academic Support Program.
+These students are restricted to fifteen hours per semester and must have an advisor approve their registration

 A student whose cumulative GPA is below 1.75 after the first semester of enrollment or below 2.00 after the second semester (eighteen or more hours attempted) is placed on Academic Probation.
 Students on Academic Probation have the following restrictions: